“Pay attention to the intricate patterns of your existence that you take for granted.”

 REVISE THE PATTERNS

-Pay attention to patterns in your life and you will discover where you have created moments that work for you and those that don’t.
+Pay attention to patterns in your life and you will discover where you have created moments that work for you and moments that don’t.
 Be careful, as the negative patterns may turn into a lifetime of automatic responses.
 And remember, you always have a choice.
 As soon as I recognized how quiet the house became after our recent conversation about the dog, I had to do something.
 It’s not like it was the first time in 33 years that it had happened.
 There WAS a pattern.
 I had to be brave enough to recognize it and make a change in my response, to speak up, share my feelings and allow him to share his.
 He trusts me and I trust him because we know our pattern.
 Under all the defensiveness and default behaviors are two people who want the best for each other.
 We need to stay vigilant though-watch for the negative patterns and return to the warmth of honest, consistent communication and connection.

 Even when the haze and smoke cover the sky, the sun is still there and with patience, it will return to brighten my bedroom, telling me to wake up and take Livvy and Benji out to start another beautiful day.

 What repeated responses do you recognize in your life that have created a negative pattern?
 How long have you allowed the negative pattern to determine the course of your relationships or the outcome of daily experiences even though they don’t work for you?
-What will be your NEW response that does work to bring communication, understanding and connection to your life?
+What will be your NEW response that works to bring communication, understanding and connection to your life?

 FOLLOWUP: the sky did clear with a little Pacific NW rain and the horses and I now welcome you to join us for another one on one of Life Lessons with Horses.
-Or you can bring your child to one of our Friday classes.
+Or you can bring your child to one of our youth programs’ Friday classes.